cheina97/gowatch/README.md

-# gowatch
+# GoWatch

-gowatch is a CLI utility to check a program output and send an output  in case a pattern is recognized.
+GoWatch is a CLI utility to check a program output and send a signal in case a pattern is recognized.